 How Brazil’s Globo measures audience engagement across its portfolio

 Understanding the habit-forming behavior and that it links to a reader’s loyalty to one product or varied consumption from our portfolio, we added a metric to this RFV score: Variety of Accessed Products.
 This addition lets the model measure user movement through Globo’s digital product ecosystem.

-We conducted many analyses on the raw event that make up the index calculation.
-The goal was to understand the sample components' distribution.
+We conducted many analyses on the raw event data that make up the index calculation.
+The goal was to understand the sample components’ distribution.
 After specific treatment, a combination of factors produced a single representative dimension.
 We have created the user engagement score by reducing dimensionality and preserving maximum information.
 It is normalized (on a 0 to 1 scale), enhancing its interpretive power.

+How Brazil’s Globo measures audience engagement across its portfolio